albavolta/albavolta.github.io/README.md

+title: Idea Archive
+description: [A short description of your site's purpose]

 # Idea Archive

 Using this as an archive of interesting and thought-provoking content I come across.
 A fair amount of content here is derived through inspiration from other authors and I do not take credit for what I will be posting here.
 Always open to discuss and debate.